darranhayes/dot-files/README.md

-# My common dot files and shell scripts used for bash, vim, and git
+# My common configuration files for bash, git, and vim

 ## Setup dot-files
 Clone this repo: